refile/refile/README.md

 ### Mounting

-If you are using Rails and have required [refile/rails.rb](lib/refile/rails.rb), then the Rack application is mounted for you at `/attachments`.
+If you are using Rails and have required [refile/rails.rb](lib/refile/rails.rb), then the Sinatra application is mounted for you at `/attachments`.
 You should be able to see this when you run `rake routes`.

 You could also run the application on its own, it doesn't need to be mounted to